drewfx/magento-2-notes/certification_questions/questions.md

 * Notice these are protected function and not PHP magic methods because they have one underscore.
 * Each Model must have a ResourceModel, and ResourceCollection.
 * Models encapsulate storage independent business logic.
 Models don't know about storage persistence.
 * Resource Models encapsulate the storage layer logic.
-All storage actions are responsibility of ResourceModel.
+All storage actions are the responsibility of a Resource Model.
 * Resource Collections represent list of models of a specific type.
 Used for working with multiple records.

 ```php